probabl-ai/skore/sphinx/reference/project.rst

 Skore project's metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^

-When calling :meth:`Project.reports.metadata`, a :class:`Metadata` object is returned.
+When calling :meth:`Project.reports.metadata`, a :class:`~skore.project.metadata.Metadata` object is returned.
 This object is a :class:`pandas.DataFrame` with a specific HTML representation to allow you filter and retrieve the reports.

 .. autosummary::
    :toctree: api/